giprandini/sssp-protocol/README.md

 #### Content

 scripts:
-- run_ssspworkflow.py                -->  input script to launch the full SsspWorkflow
+- run_ssspworkflow.py                -->  example of input script used to launch the full SsspWorkflow
 - sssp_convergence_plot.py           -->  script to generate the SSSP convergence pattern plots from a previously run SsspWorkflow
 - sssp_eos_plot.py                   -->  script to generate the plots of the equations of states